Fastway (bus rapid transit)

 Fastway is a bus rapid transit network in Surrey and West Sussex, United Kingdom, linking Crawley with Gatwick Airport and Horley, the first to be constructed outside a major city.
 It uses specially adapted buses that can either be steered by the driver or operate as "self steering" guided buses along a specially constructed track.
-Fastway is operated by Metrobus, using Scania OmniCity, Wright StreetLite and Volvo B7RLE / Wright Eclipse 2 buses.
+Fastway is operated by Metrobus, using Wright GB Kite Hydroliner fuel cell buses.